Russia investigation 'wearing' on White House

 Externally, Trump's top aides and surrogates were trying to spin the news as a positive step for Trump that signals Mueller's investigation could soon be wrapping up.
 A senior White House official said Friday that the president is feeling "no anxiety" about the situation.

+But the source said White House officials said the President expects to be cleared by Mueller's team before much longer.

+"They think he's going to be exonerated very soon," the source added.

-In more reflective moments, though, Trump confidantes acknowledge that the President is bothered by the Flynn news, particularly because he is worried that another deluge of stories about Russia could overshadow his achievements.
+In more reflective moments, though, Trump confidants acknowledge that the President is bothered by the Flynn news, particularly because he is worried that another deluge of stories about Russia could overshadow his achievements.

 "Every single one of us has come to expect this, including the President," a source close to Trump said of the Flynn news.
 "The worry is this could cool down what is otherwise a pretty strong march towards the economic growth we need."